 On the flip side of causing an enhanced sensation is Benzocaine, an ingredient that produces a numbing effect.

-Benzocaine can be an irritant, but it also has the potential to make you a little too numb, which could result in you or your partner being more susceptible to injury — especially if you’re experimenting in the sack.
+Benzocaine can be an irritant, but it also has the potential to make you a little too numb, particularly if you’re giving fellatio, which could result in you or your partner being more susceptible to injury — especially if you’re experimenting in the sack.

 Finally, you’ll note that all of our lubricants contain no added fragrances, flavors, or dyes.